AuDHD Symptoms: When ADHD and Autism Co-occurs

 Calming the brain so a neurodivergent child or teen can self regulate enough to learn coping strategies is critical.

 The BrainBehaviorResetTM Program also provides help and support for families navigating AuDHD.
 The program incorporates science-backed solutions, such as neurofeedback, PEMF, and magnesium, to ensure that kids get the treatment and support they need without resulting in using medications that can affect their growth and behavior.
-By recognizing the complexities and seeking professional guidance, children and teens with AuDHD can navigate their challenges and thrive.
+By recognizing the complexities and seeking professional guidance, children and teens with AuDHD can navigate their unique challenges and thrive.
+Take our Solutions Matcher to find out the best solutions for your dysregulated kid.

 Parent Action Steps